 Type of Information

-The type of information we collect might include (please note that this is not an exhaustive list):
+The type of information we collect, and use will differ depending on the type of product or service you have with us but includes (please note that this is not an exhaustive list):

-Name, address (including Eircode), date of birth, photo ID, policy numbers, contact details (mobile number and email address digital communication purposes in connection with your claim), PPS number, national insurance number (or any other relevant tax identification numbers) (if required by legislation), occupation, years of residency in the UK, employment details, gender, claims history, bank and payment card details, VAT and other relevant tax numbers, CCTV footage, membership status of any relevant bodies, penalty point information and Road Traffic offences, telematics data, dashboard camera video footage, dashboard credit score and on-board vehicle diagnostics information.
+Name, address (including Eircode), date of birth, photo ID or any other type of ID, policy numbers, contact details (mobile number and email address, digital communication purposes in connection with your claim), PPS number, national insurance number (or any other relevant tax identification numbers), if required by legislation, occupation, years of residency in Ireland or UK, employment details, gender, claims history, bank and payment card details, VAT and other relevant tax numbers, CCTV footage, membership status of any relevant bodies, penalty point information and Road Traffic offences, vehicle location for road assistance, telematics data, dashboard camera video footage, dashboard credit score and on-board vehicle diagnostics information.
 Further details of information we collect, can be found under specific headings in this Data Protection Statement.

-As well as collecting your personal data, we may also use personal information about other people in connection with claims handling, for example family members such as minors, witnesses, limited personal information about trustees/beneficiaries (where policies are under trust), executors, nominated representatives and attorneys (under power of attorney), individuals who have an active membership relationship with the policyholder.
+As well as collecting your personal data, we may also collect and use personal information (as per list above) about other people in connection with claims handling, for example family members such as minors, legal guardians (where applicable), witnesses, limited personal information about trustees/beneficiaries (where policies are under trust), executors, nominated representatives and attorneys (under power of attorney), individuals who have an active membership relationship with the policyholder.

 Sensitive information

 We may collect health information or details of past or pending offences, unspent criminal convictions or other sensitive information about the claimant and/or their family members or any other persons associated with the claim.
 We recognise the sensitivity of collecting this information, so we will only ask for it to arrange, manage or administer a claim, or prevent fraud.
-Where we process health data, for the purpose of handling a claim we will take suitable and specific measures to safeguard the fundamental rights and freedoms of individuals.
+Where we process special categories of data for the purpose of handling a claim, we will take suitable and specific measures to safeguard the fundamental rights and freedoms of individuals.

-Purpose: Health data and Criminal Conviction is used solely for the purpose of handling a claim.
+Purpose: Health data and data related to past or pending offences, unspent criminal convictions are used solely for the purpose of handling a claim procedure.

 You do not have to provide us with any personal information, however, should you be unable to provide us with the required personal data, we will be unable to process your claim.